-Native to Canary Islands, Mediterranean coast of North Africa.
-Shiny, rich green leaves 5 to 8 in. wide with three to five shallow lobes.
-Leaves are more widely spaced along stems than those of Hedera helix.
-This is a course-looking plant and an aggressive grower.
+Native to the Canary Islands and Mediterranean coast of North Africa.
+Shiny, rich green leaves 5–8 in. wide with three to five shallow lobes.
+Leaves are more widely spaced along the stems than those of Hedera helix.
+This is a coarse-looking plant and an aggressive grower.

 This evergreen shrub is reported to be a hybrid between L. japonicum ‘Rotundifolium&rsq...